 There are three main points of entry into the school, in the autumn term of each academic year (defined as 1 September to the following 31 August):

-- Kindergarten: For children turning 3 years old during the academic year.
-Subject to availability, early joining is possible from the term after a child has turned 2 years old.
+- Kindergarten: For children turning 3 years old during the academic year, to attend 2-5 days per week.
+Early joining on a half-day basis (2-5 sessions per week) is possible from the term after a child has turned 2 years old (see Kindergarten experience for further information).

 - Pre-Reception: For children turning 4 years old during the academic year, at our main site.